brandur/sorg/content/passages-drafts/001-portland.md

 Bitcoin is currently one of our greatest forms of entertainment in the valley, with plot twists so frequent and so dramatic that not even the best writers on [Mr.
-Robot][mr-robot] could have dreamt them up.
+Robot][mrrobot] could have dreamt them up.

 You may have heard that the preeminent digital currency recently forked a new currency called Bitcoin Cash (see [this article][cash] for some good background information).
-Although this seems like it'll be a relatively minor fork, probably starting with only around 10% of Bitcoin's total mining power, a larger disaster was only narrowly averted.
+Although this seems like it'll be a relatively minor fork, starting with only around 10% of Bitcoin's total mining power, a larger disaster was only narrowly averted.

 In 2010 Satoshi Nakamoto, the creator of Bitcoin, added a 1 MB limit on Bitcoin's blocksize to protect the network from